levigutt/testsimple-php/readme.md

 # SIMPLE TESTING FRAMEWORK FOR PHP

-inspired by [Test::Simple](https://metacpan.org/pod/Test::Simple) for perl, but not intended to offer identical functionality.
+Inspired by [Test::Simple](https://metacpan.org/pod/Test::Simple) for perl, but does not guarantee identical behaviour.

 ## BACKGROUND

-I made this because [PHPUnit](https://phpunit.de/) often feels like overkill for smaller projects, and like a poor fit for projects not written in OO-style.
+I made this because [PHPUnit](https://phpunit.de/) often feels like overkill for smaller projects, and like a poor fit for non-OO projects.

-I considered [Peridot/Leo](https://github.com/peridot-php/leo) but could not get it to work on php8 (it also has not been updated in a while).
+I considered [Peridot/Leo](https://github.com/peridot-php/leo), but could not get it to work on PHP8 (it also has not been updated in a while).

 ## SYNOPSIS

-writing a test:
+Writing a test:

 example/broken.t:
 ```php